qwiddity/quartz_egopedia/content/Gene Keys/Gene Keys 3D User Guide.md

 To return to the Initial behaviour, just reload the page.

-Because this project is written entirely in JavaScript, it will run on almost anything.
 I hope you have fun exploring and contemplating with Gene Keys 3D! 😄 This is very much a prototype in development, so if you'd like to support me in creating more, please:

 <script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#29abe0', 'J3J0Q8QY8');kofiwidget2.draw();</script>